-- (1) A nonresident adjuster's licensee must designate the superintendent for service of process in accordance with the application requirement for nonresident licensees. - (2) Upon submission of the required application and payment of the license fee set forth in Section 59A-6-1 NMSA 1978, the superintendent may issue a nonresident license to an applicant for an adjuster's license who is not a permanent resident of this state, if the applicant is currently licensed as a resident adjuster in the applicant's home state or designated home state and the applicant satisfies all of the following: - (a) currently holds a valid adjuster's license, of the same type as the license applied for, in another state that requires a qualifying examination of sufficient scope as required by the superintendent: - (b) meets the requirements set forth in Subsection B of this section; - (c) is self-employed as an adjuster or associated with or employed by a business entity or other adjuster in the adjuster's home state or designated home state; and - (d) discloses whether the applicant has ever had any license or eligibility to hold any license declined, denied, suspended, or revoked, whether the applicant has ever been placed on probation and whether an administrative fine or penalty has been levied against the applicant and, if so, the reason for the action. - (3) Each individual who holds a nonresident license shall comply with all requirements of this rule and with other rules and laws of this state applicable to adjusters, including the requirements on record maintenance for each license type and for financial responsibility as set forth in 13.4.8.11 NMAC. - (4) As a condition of doing business in this state, a nonresident adjuster shall submit an affidavit certifying that the licensee is familiar with and understands the laws set forth in Article 13 of 59A NMSA 1978, these rules, and the terms and conditions of the types of insurance contracts that provide coverage on real and personal property.
+(1) А nonresident adjuster's licensee must designate the superintendent for service of process in accordance with the application requirement for nonresident licensees.

+Upon (2) submission of the required application and payment of the license fee set forth in Section 59A-6-1 NMSA 1978, the superintendent may issue a nonresident license to an applicant for an adjuster's license who is not a permanent resident of this state, if the applicant is currently licensed as a resident adjuster in the applicant's home state or designated home state and the applicant satisfies all of the following: (a) currently holds a valid adjuster's license, of the same type as the license applied for, in another state that requires a qualifying examination of sufficient scope as required by the superintendent; (b) meets the requirements set forth in Subsection B of this section; is self-employed as an adjuster or associated with or employed by a business entity or other adjuster in the adjuster's home state or designated home state; and (d) Each discloses whether the applicant has ever had any license or eligibility to hold any license declined, denied, suspended, or revoked, whether the applicant has ever been placed on probation and whether an administrative fine or penalty has been levied against the applicant and, if so, the reason for the action. individual who holds a nonresident license shall comply with all requirements of this rule and with other rules and laws of this state applicable to adjusters, including the requirements on record maintenance for each license type and for financial responsibility as set forth in 13.4.8.11 NMAC.
+(3) (4) As a condition of doing business in this state, a nonresident adjuster shall submit an affidavit certifying that the licensee is familiar with and understands the laws set forth in Article 13 of 59A NMSA 1978, these New Mexico Register / Volume XXX, Issue 11/ June 11, 2019 302 otherwise specified by the rules, and the terms and conditions of the types of insurance contracts that provide coverage on real and personal property.
 The affidavit shall be provided initially and upon renewal, using the form available on the OSI website.
-Compliance with this filing requirement is necessary for the issuance, continuation, reinstatement, or

-13.4.8.10 LICENSING REQUIREMENTS FOR BUSINESS ENTITIES:

-- A. Individual licenses required.
+Compliance with this filing requirement is necessary for the issuance, continuation, reinstatement, or renewal of a nonresident adjuster's license.
+[13.4.8.9 NMAC - N, 7/1/2019] 13.4.8.10 LICENSING REOUIREMENTS FOR BUSINESS ENTITIES: Individual licenses Α. required.
 A business entity that is licensed as a public or independent adjuster, or as both, shall employ licensed individual adjusters to adjust the types of claims for which the business entity is licensed.
-Such individuals shall hold an adjuster's license of the same type or types as that of the business entity employer. - B. General adjuster licensing requirements for business entities.
-Any resident or nonresident business entity that desires a license as a public or independent adjuster, or as both, shall file a completed application or applications with the superintendent, pursuant to Sections 59A-11-3 and 59A-12-15 NMSA 1978. - (1) The business entity shall be: - (a) organized under the laws of this state or any other state or territory of the United and
+Such individuals shall hold an adjuster's license of the same type or types as that of the business entity employer.
+General adjuster B. licensing requirements for business entities.
+Any resident or nonresident business entity that desires a license as a public or independent adjuster. or as both, shall file a completed application or applications with the superintendent, pursuant to Sections 59A-11-3 and 59A-12-15 NMSA 1978.
+The (1) business entity shall be: